 Even if you measure it against the low standards of other low budget movies aimed at kids, "Santa Claus..." is still hellishly bad.
 The story is ridiculous, the dialogue is wooden, the acting is terrible, the costumes are ugly, the sets are cheap.
 The one thing the film has going for it is John Call as Santa Claus, who appears to be the only person in the film with any sort of acting ability.
 As for the rest of the movie?
 Oy!

-SCCTM opens with some cheap but charming animated credits, set to a Satanically catchy tune called "Hooray For Santa (which is pronounced "Santy") Claus."
-Take my word for it, once you hear it, you will be unable to get this song out of your head for days afterwards.
+SCCTM opens with some cheap but charming animated credits, set to a Satanically catchy tune called "Hooray For Santa Claus," which they pronounce "Santy."
+Be warned, once you hear this song, you will be unable to get it out of your head for days afterwards.

 We then get our first look at Mars.
 Martians are humanoid creatures with green makeup on their faces, wearing green jumpsuits and helmets with what appears to be random plumbing parts sticking out of them.
-The brooding Martian leader "Kimar" (a mashup of "King" and "Martian") has noticed that his children "Bomar" ("Boy Martian") and "Girmar" ("Girl Martian") - as well as the rest of the kids on Mars - don't seem happy.
-They sit around all day moping in front of "video devices" watching broadcasts from Earth, with blank expressions on their faces.
-Soooo... in other words, they're exactly like Earth children!
+The brooding Martian leader "Kimar" (an apparent mashup of the words "King" and "Martian") has noticed that his children "Bomar" ("Boy Martian") and "Girmar" ("Girl Martian") don't seem happy.
+He soon learns that rest of the children on Mars are similarly affected.
+All they do is sit around moping in front of their "video devices," watching broadcasts from Earth, with blank expressions on their faces.
+Soooo... in other words, they're exactly like Earth kids!

-(Fun fact: "Girmar" is played by 10-year-old Pia Zadora, who would grow up to star in numerous early '80s B-Movies in which she was frequently nude.
-She also won a Golden Raspberry Award for the 1981 bomb Butterfly.
+(Fun fact: "Girmar" is played by 10-year-old Pia Zadora, who grew up to star in numerous early '80s B-Movies in which she was frequently nude.
+Her performance in the 1981 bomb Butterfly earned her a Golden Raspberry Award for "Worst New Actress."
 Sad as it sounds, Santa Claus Conquers The Martians was probably the peak of her acting career.)

 Kimar and his council leaders consult the planet's Yoda-like wise man Chochem, who tells them that the children of Mars are miserable because they have forgotten how to have fun.
-After learning about Santa via video screen, Kimar rounds up a posse consisting of the klutzy comic relief character "Dropo" and the grumpy "Voldar" (who came up with these character names?) to head to Earth and snatch the Big Red Guy, assuming that if he cranks out enough toys, it will make Martian kids happy again.
-Yeah, that's the whole story.
+After learning about Santa via video screen, Kimar rounds up a posse consisting of the klutzy comic relief character "Dropo" and the grumpy "Voldar" (who came up with these character names?) to head to Earth and snatch the Big Red Guy, so they can put him to work cranking out toys to make Martian kids smile again.
+Yes, this is the entire plot.